 Tapioca Pancakes are a Brazilian Breakfast Tradition

-In the Northeast tapioca for breakfast in Brazil is common.
-This is a gluten free pancake, made with cassava flour balls.
-The same ingredient you find in bubble tea.
+In the Northeast, tapioca for breakfast in Brazil is common.
+This is a gluten-free pancake made with cassava flour balls.
+It’s the same ingredient you find in bubble tea.

 I love tapioca with cheese and tomato.
 Try one with Minas cheese (queijo Minas) for a fresh cheese flavour.